 Joseph Walker was employed as a flax dresser in Aberdeen.
 He was tried at Aberdeen on 19 April 1830 and sentenced to 14 years transportation for stealing clothes.
 He arrived on the Burrell

 in December 1830.
 On arrival in the colony was assigned to work on the roads.

 Daniel Hickey was a ploughman and shearer in Tipperary.
 He was tried in 1828 and sentenced to transportation for Life.
 He arrived on the Eliza

 in 1829 and at 45 years of age was older than most of the men who took to the bush.
 He was 5’5” stout with a sallow complexion and brown hair.
 In Australia, he was assigned to Edward Cox at Mulgoa.
 He absconded from there around 1832.

-The capture of Joseph Walker and Daniel Hickey were captured in April 1834.
-The Sydney Herald reported....
+The capture of Joseph Walker and Daniel Hickey in April 1834 was reported in the Sydney Herald.....